 High Court: decision to send child to Crown Court is best made after trial

-The High Court gives guidance on the new power to commit children convicted of a grave crime to the Crown Court for sentence that came into force on 15 April 2015.
+In R (on the application of the DPP) v South Tyneside Youth Court EWHC 1455 (Admin), the High Court gives guidance on the new power to commit children convicted of a grave crime to the Crown Court for sentence that came into force on 15 April 2015.

 Youth courts given new power to commit to Crown Court for sentence